frankmao666/Chess-Game-with-AI-Players/README.md

 ======== Commands:

-=== <game white-player black-player> starts a new game.
-The parameters <white-player> and <black-player> can be either human or computer[1-4].
+### Command <game white-player black-player> starts a new game.
+The parameters <white-player> and <black-player>
+can be either human or computer[1-4].

-=== <resign> concedes the game to your opponent.
-This is the only way, outside of winning or drawing the game, to end a game.
+### Command <resign> concedes the game to your opponent.
+This is the only way, outside of winning or
+drawing the game, to end a game.

-=== A move consists of the command move, followed by the starting and ending coordinates of the piece to be moved.
+### A move consists of the command <move>, followed by the starting and ending coordinates of
+the piece to be moved.
 For example: <move e2 e4>.
 Castling would be specified by the two- square move for the king: <move e1 g1> or <move e1 c1> for white.
 Pawn promotion would additionally specify the piece type to which the pawn is promoted: <move e7 e8 Q>.
 In the case of a computer player, the command <move> (without arguments) makes the computer player make a move.

-=== <setup> enters setup mode, within which you can set up your own initial board configurations.
+### <setup> enters setup mode, within which you can set up your own initial board configurations.
 This can only be done when a game is not currently running.
 Within setup mode, the following language is used: